Satosh-J/report-app-aws/README.md

 ## aws link
 https://hh2c2yk7yl.execute-api.us-west-2.amazonaws.com

+### API documentation for Postman is in the repository

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello-world - Code for the application's Lambda function.